roaet/wafflehaus/README.rst

 6. Each package should have a README.rst
 7. Provide an example use-case of your middleware in the documentation
 8. Do not raise exceptions, return them
+9. Do not assume any other waffle exists if you can; document if you can't
+10. Readable code is preferred over clever code

 Subprojects
 -----------